-The most expensive work by Kokoschko that was sold at auction in the Czech Republic is the painting Prague – View from the Crusader Monastery, which was auctioned in 2019 for 78.5 million crowns and it became a Czech auction record at the time.
+The most expensive work by Kokoschk that was sold at auction in the Czech Republic remains to this day the painting Prague – View from the Crusader Monastery, which was auctioned for 78.5 million crowns in 2019 and became a Czech auction record at the time.

 The organizers offered only 52 items in the selective auction today, their reserve price started at 100,000 crowns.
 Bidding could be done in the hall, by telephone, online or by written limit, only in the case of the most expensive work, the organizer excluded the online auction in advance.
 However, for the entire duration of the auction, the online broadcast, to which two hundred followers were connected by the end of the auction, struggled with an absent sound broadcast, and the organizers received criticism for this from those interested in the broadcast.

 Kokoschk's painting is dramatic not only in its expressive depiction of a man and woman, but also in its fate and story.
 The painting from 1920 has had many owners, according to the catalog of the auction house that held the auction today, it was purchased before 1929 by the German lawyer and collector of Jewish origin, Fritz Salo Glaser.
 After the Nazis came to power in 1933, he lost his legal practice as a Jew, after 1937 he could not even continue his work as a tax advisor.
 He had to start selling works of art to support his family and pay the Jewish property tax.
 In 1942, the painting was acquired well below the market price by the German businessman and art collector Hans Dittmayer, Glaser's collection was transferred to Petrovice and in 1945 to Prague.